 Q) I am a current LTD member, but have a pre-existing condition.
 Can I file a LTD claim?

 A) If you have not been enrolled in the GIC's LTD program for more that 24 consecutive months, a pre-existing limitation applies.
 You have a pre-existing condition if you received medical treatment or services including diagnostic measures, or took prescribed drugs or medicines in the 12 months just prior to your effective date of coverage, and the disability for that same condition begins in the first 24 months after your effective date of coverage.

 Q) Do I need to apply for LTD during the GIC's annual enrollment period?

 A) All eligible state employees may apply for LTD at any time during the year.
-See your GIC Coordinator or the forms section of this site for the GIC's Insurance Enrollment and Change Form (Form-1) to apply.
+See your GIC Coordinator or the forms section of this site for the GIC's Enrollment/Change form to apply.
 You must provide evidence of good health.
 The GIC will notify Unum of your application and Unum will send you a medical form to complete and return.
 If approved by Unum, the GIC will notify you of your effective date.